 Rovhin is currently interning with WCT.
 He has a Master's in Zoology from Mumbai University and is a member of Ecopersona, an NGO focused on leadership development for young people.
 He was part of an Al Gore Climate Leadership training in 2015 and has attended courses at the Conservation Education Centre at the Bombay Natural History Society.
 For the last four years, he has volunteered at the Sanjay Gandhi National Park leading nature trails and introducing young people to the magic of nature.

-Akshay is a Management graduate from Mumbai University and has spent over 10 years in the corporate sector, handling diverse roles in Human Resources, Training and Development, Operations Management and Corporate Social Responsibility (CSR).
-Prior to joining WCT, Akshay has worked extensively on social innovations and scale-up of development sector organizations with the Marico Innovation Foundation and has led their biennial innovation recognition platform for five years.
-His drive to make a sustainable impact on conservation practices in India led him to the Wildlife Conservation Trust where he focuses on strengthening processes, strategic fundraising and livelihood generation.
+Akshay is a Management graduate from Mumbai University and has spent over 10 years in the corporate sector, handling diverse roles in Human Resources, Training and Development and Corporate Social Responsibility (CSR).
+His experience spans programme, process and operations management and he has worked extensively on the scale-up of development sector organisations across domains including livelihood, clean energy and new technologies.

 After completing a Post Graduate degree in Zoology from Mumbai University, Vikrant worked as a JRF at the Foundation for Ecological Research Advocacy and Learning (FERAL) for two years, before joining WCT.
 At FERAL, he studied effects of restoration on biodiversity in different land use types, using butterflies as indicators.
 He was also part of the camera trapping teams studying, a) Effects of linear barriers on movement of wildlife across Shenkottai Gap in the Western Ghats and b) Demography and movement of elephants across Banerghatta and Hosur landscape.
 He is deeply interested in butterflies and their distribution.